wonderweis/alx-low_level_programming/0x00-hello_world/README.md

-script that compiles a C file but does not link. script that generates the assembly code of a C code and save it in an output file. script that compiles a C file and creates an executable named cisfun
+script that compiles a C file but does not link. script that generates the assembly code of a C code and save it in an output file. script that compiles a C file and creates an executable named cisfun script that generates the assembly code (Intel syntax) of a C code and save it in an output file.